How to Import & Export Newsletter Subscribers in Magento 2

-In the following article, we also concentrate on how to move newsletter subscribers from Magento 1 to Magento 2.
+In the following article, we focus on how to manage newsletter subscribers in Magento 2.
+You will also discover the conditions you should create prior to importing subscriber data to your e-commerce website.
+Besides, we explain how to create a table with attributes repeated to newsletter subscribers.
+And of course, there is a guide on how to move newsletter subscribers from Magento 1 to Magento 2.
 If you are going to migrate from your old e-commerce website to a brand new one, you’ve come to the right place.
-Below, we provide the easiest way to move not only newsletter subscribers but also other entities between the two stores.
+The general details about Magento 2 newsletter subscribers’ import and export are also gathered below.

 Table of contents